prio-data/views_pipeline/models/lavender_haze/README.md

 ## Overview
 This folder contains code for Lavender Haze model, a machine learning model designed for predicting fatalities.

-The model was implemented during the VIEWS 2024 Cabin Hackathon.

-The model utilizes LightGBM for its predictions and is on pgm level of analysis.
+The model utilizes Hurdle Model (LGBMClassifier+LGBMRegressor) for its predictions and is on pgm level of analysis.

 ## Repository Structure
 ```